2022 Boiler Comparison: Worcester Greenstar 30CDi Classic System vs 30i System

 You can check out Worcester Bosch reviews on Trust Pilot here – they’re currently rated as “Excellent” from more than 24,000 user opinions (at the time of writing).

 They’ve also received the Which?
-Best Buy award now for the 9th year in a row.
+Best Buy award now for many years in a row.

 One important feature integrated into the Worcester boiler range is the Condensesure Siphon.